katehu/katehu.github.io/publications.md

 PhD Diss.*University of Washington ResearchWorks Archive* https://digital.lib.washington.edu/researchworks/handle/1773/27427 (2014).
 <small> Chapter 4 & 5 include methods on using auxiliary variables to improve prediction precision based on survival models.<small>

-Current work: I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in Bayesian statistics, econometrics, and proximal causal inference.
+**Current work**: I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in Bayesian statistics, econometrics, and proximal causal inference.

 ## Additive hazards model ## <a name="ah"></a>

-A R package:
+A R package:<br/>
 **Jie Hu** Fit Additive Hazards Models for Survival Analysis, CRAN - Package addhazard (2020).

-A R shiny app:
+A R shiny app:<br/>
 Victoria Ding and **Jie Hu**
 https://addhazard.shinyapps.io/addhazard_shiny/?_ga=2.22828659.979974368.1670686069-1357428355.1670686069

-A tutorial - using the Atherosclerosis Risk in Communities Study (ARIC) dataset
+A tutorial - using the Atherosclerosis Risk in Communities Study (ARIC) dataset  <br/>
 **Jie Hu**, Norman E. Breslow, Chan Gary, Couper David<br/>
 “Estimating Disease Hazard Differences from Case-Cohort Studies”<br/>
 *European Journal of Epidemiology*, Jun, 1-14 (2021).

-A tutorial - using the National Wilms Tumor Study dataset Listed on Ørnulf Borgan's webiste
+A tutorial - using the National Wilms Tumor Study dataset<br/>
+Listed on Ørnulf Borgan's webiste

 ## Make model developement transparent and accessible <a name="model"></a>

-Under construction and not fully in public
+This work is under construction and it is not fully in public. <br/>

-For  applied science researchers:
+For  applied science researchers:  <br/>
 **Hu, J**.
 System and Method for Modular Design of Statistical Models (U. S. Application Serial No. 18/051,403)

 For semiparametric model developers